IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

     Configure how traffic is handled at the edge.

-  tls (False, str, False)
-    Configure if and how TLS connections are terminated at the edge.
+  cis_id (True, str, None)
+    (Required for new resource) CIS Intance CRN

   dns_type (True, str, None)
     (Required for new resource) Type of the DNS record for this application

+  ip_firewall (False, bool, None)
+    Enables the IP Firewall for this application.
+Only available for TCP applications.

+  proxy_protocol (False, str, None)
+    Allows for the true client IP to be passed to the service.

+  domain_id (True, str, None)
+    (Required for new resource) CIS Domain ID

   origin_port (False, int, None)
     Port at the origin that listens to traffic

-  proxy_protocol (False, str, None)
-    Allows for the true client IP to be passed to the service.

   edge_ips_type (False, str, dynamic)